CareBoo/unity-algorand-sdk/README.md

 </h1>

-> [!Caution]
-> This package has not been audited and isn't suitable for production use.

 Integrate your game with [Algorand](https://www.algorand.com/), a Pure Proof-of-Stake blockchain overseen by the Algorand Foundation.
 Create and sign Algorand transactions, use Algorand's [REST APIs](https://developer.algorand.org/docs/rest-apis/restendpoints/), and connect to any Algorand wallet supporting [WalletConnect](https://developer.algorand.org/docs/get-details/walletconnect/).